Fiber Loop Mirrors

 If one feeds light into one input port (e.g., the upper one in Figure 1), the power is split so that two counterpropagating waves are formed in the loop.
 When these waves then again come together at the coupler, they interfere with each other.
 This interference determines the optical power sent back into the input port as well as the power leaving the other port.
 The interference conditions can in general be influenced by various aspects that as multimode behavior, polarization changes and nonlinear effects.

-The fiber loop mirror can also be considered as a Sagnac interferometer, although the Sagnac effect is in many cases not utilized.
+The fiber loop reflector can also be considered as a Sagnac interferometer, although the Sagnac effect is in many cases not utilized.

 Linear Fiber Loop Mirrors

 In the simplest case, one uses only single-mode fibers, and the polarization state remains unchanged during propagation.
-(One may use polarization-maintaining fiber or alternatively a fiber polarization controller to obtain that situation even when using a long loop.)
+(One may use polarization-maintaining fiber or alternatively a properly adjusted fiber polarization controller to obtain that situation even when using a long loop.)
 Also, we assume that the optical powers are so low that nonlinear effects (particularly the Kerr effect) are negligibly weak.
 Further, we assume that no power losses occur in the fibers, and that the fiber coupler has 50:50 power splitting ratio (i.e., it is a 3-dB coupler).
-In this simple case, the interference conditions are such that all injected power goes back to the port into which it was injected.
+In that case, the interference conditions are such that all injected power goes back to the port into which it was injected.
 This means that the fiber loop mirror acts as a perfect reflector, working in a wide range of wavelengths, and for any input polarization state.
 The length of the fiber loop is not relevant in this case, except that of course it determines the group delay.
 Similarly, environmental effects on the fiber in the loop such as temperature changes have no effect as long as they cannot affect the polarization.

 If the power splitting ratio deviates from 50:50, one obtains less than 100% reflectance.
 This is shown in Figure 2.
 Again, the results are not dependent on the loop length.

 As the coupling ratio of a fiber coupler usually exhibits a substantial wavelength dependence, this transforms into an overall wavelength-dependent reflectance of the fiber loop mirror.